muzvo/claude-code-openai-wrapper/README.md

 ### Exposing Locally for Remote Access
 - Bind to All Interfaces: Already done with `--host 0.0.0.0`.
 - Firewall: Open port 8000 on your host (e.g., `ufw allow 8000` on Ubuntu).
-- Tunneling: Use ngrok for temporary exposure: Install ngrok, run `ngrok http 8000`, and use the public URL.
+- Tunnelling: Use ngrok for temporary exposure: Install ngrok, run `ngrok http 8000`, and use the public URL.
 - Security: Always add `API_KEYS` and use HTTPS (via reverse proxy).

 ### Deploying to a Remote Server or VPS